 What can you expect to see if your child has exam stress?

 Some people feel pressure and develop stress symptoms more than others.
-Stress responses can differ between males and females as well, with research showing females present internal symptoms and responses such as nausea, butterflies and feelings of inadequacy which can lead to sadness and depression.
-Males tend to externalise their anxiety and can become increasingly irritable or angry.
+Stress responses can differ between males and females as well, with research showing females present internal symptoms and responses such as nausea, butterflies, and feelings of inadequacy which can lead to sadness and depression.
+Males tend to externalize their anxiety and can become increasingly irritable or angry.

 What influences a person’s stress tolerance level?